Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ❌ Solution: From the Triggers tab of the build pipeline, you select Batch changes while a build is in progress.

+✅ CI trigger = required to run builds automatically on check-in

 **Correct answer: B. No**